-3. Increase funding to the Rhode Island Department of Health's tobacco control program.
+- Increase funding to the Rhode Island Department of Health's tobacco control program; and

-The American Lung Association will build on positive hearings in 2017 for bills that would raise the age of sale for tobacco products to 21, add ENDS products to the state's smokefree workplace law, and increase funding for the state's tobacco control program.
+The American Lung Association in Rhode Island will build on positive hearings in 2017 and support legislation that raises the age of sale for tobacco products to 21; increases funding for the state's tobacco control program; and strengthens point of sale tobacco regulations.
 Strong public support exists for these measures, which the Lung Association will seek to publicize and leverage with state legislators and policy makers.